 - Automations - these provide you with a method of setting up automatic actions triggered by other actions performed within your database.

-- Retriever for Tailwag - Redtail's free sync utility for syncing calendar and contact data between Redtail and Outlook.
+- Retriever Cloud - Redtail's free sync utility for syncing calendar and contact data between Redtail and Office 365 or Redtail and Google.

 - Imaging Documentation and Videos - Imaging is Redtail's subscription electronic document storage solution.
 The previous link provides details for working within Imaging.
 A First Steps Guide for Redtail Imaging is here.